RichCap/Exclusive_RG-A_Momentum_Corrections/README.md

 2) Start Pass2 Corrections for the Fall 2018 Data once available

 ## Update Notes:
+As of 10-23-2023:
+    * Correction Progress:
+        * Fall 2018   - Pass 1 corrections are COMPLETED
+        * Fall 2018   - Pass 2 corrections not yet made (not begun)
+        * Spring 2019 - Pass 1 corrections not yet made (not begun)
+        * Spring 2019 - Pass 2 corrections are IN-DEVELOPMENT now
+    * Deleted Some older images from this repository (were not really needed here)

 As of 9-19-2023, the all Fall 2018 Pass1 corrections are complete (this README.md file has not been kept regularly updated for a few months)

 As of 11-10-2022, all files were moved to the work directory mentioned below.